txt/sin21/docs/abduct.md

 # Explaining Explanation

+## Explanation and  Ethics

+"Models induced from data must be liable as liability will likely soon become a legal requirement.
+- "Article 22 of the General Data
+Protection Regulation (GDPR) sets out the rights and obligations of the use of automated decision making.
+- "Noticeably, it introduces
+the right of explanation by giving individuals the right to obtain an explanation of the inference/s automatically produced by a model, confront and challenge an associated recommendation, particularly when it might negatively affect an individual legally, financially, mentally or physically. "

+"By approving this GDPR article, the European Parliament attempted to tackle the problem related to the prop agation of potentially biased inferences to society, that a computational model might have learnt from biased and unbalanced data."

+So explanation and ethics are linked.

+Lets talk about theories of explanation.

 ## Background

 - Induction: (learn  where we can run) Give lots of examples of (premise,conclusion), make a  rule